-South Carolina, providing benefits for health care in South Carolina, whether these benefits are administered directly or through a third person, or who knowingly assists, solicits, or conspires with another to present a false claim for payment as described above.
+In addition, South Carolina criminalizes insurance fraud if a person who knowingly causes to be presented a false claim for payment to an insurer transacting business in South Carolina, to a health maintenance organization transacting business in South Carolina, or to any person, including the State of South Carolina, providing benefits for health care in South Carolina, whether these benefits are administered directly or through a third person, or who knowingly assists, solicits, or conspires with another to present a false claim for payment as described above.
 S.C.
 Code Ann § 38-55-170.

 Penalties: Under §43-7-60, the penalty is a maximum term of imprisonment of three years and a fine of \$1000 for each offense.
-Additionally, the AG may bring an action to recover damages equal to three times the amount of an overstatement or overpayment and the court may impose a civil penalty of two thousand dollars for each false claim Under § 38-55-170, the crime is:
+Under § 38-55-170, the crime is:

-- A felony if the amount of the claim is at least \$5,000 and the person can be imprisoned up to ten years and fined up to \$5,000; - A felony if the amount of the claim is more than \$1,000 but less than \$5,000, and the person can be imprisoned up to five years and fined; - A misdemeanor amount of the claim is \$1,000 or less; and - The person must be fined or imprisoned.
+- A felony if the amount of the claim is at least \$5,000 and the person can be imprisoned up to ten years and fined up to \$5,000; - A felony if the amount of the claim is more than \$1,000 but less than \$5,000, and the person can be imprisoned up to five years and fined; - A misdemeanor amount of the claim is \$1,000 or less; and The person must be fined or imprisoned.